Home

 Other Renewable Sources of Energy (RES)

 Other renewable sources of energy include small hydro projects (incl. tidal), solar, biomass gas, Biomass power and urban industrial waster power.
-The total RES based generating capacity increased to approx. 159 GW in Nov '24 accounting for over one third of India's total electricity generating capacity.
+The total RES based generating capacity increased to approx. 258 GW be end '25 accounting for half of India's total electricity generating capacity.
 Although wind energy holds a lion's share in the production of electricity among renewable sources of energy, bio-based power (agro residues & plantations), bagasse (sugar cane fibre residue) cogeneration and small hydro power plants (up to 25 MW) feed substantial amounts of electricity into the power grid.
-Solar energy based power projects are being taken up at a rapidly increasing pace with a total generating capacity of approx. 94 GW by Nov '24.
+Solar energy based power projects are being taken up at a rapidly increasing pace with a total generating capacity of approx. 136 GW by end '25.
 India is among the largest solar power markets in the world.

 • Tata Power Solar Systems Ltd.